Can I Leave the State While on Workers’ Comp?

 For instance, if you’re under the care of a healthcare provider in Washington State, leaving could make it challenging to attend necessary appointments or follow your treatment protocols.

 Before you leave, figure out how you will comply with your treatment plan.
-If you don’t comply with your treatment plan, L&I will interpret this as intentional non cooperation and they then may suspend or end your benefits.
+If you don’t comply, L&I will interpret this as intentional non-cooperation and may suspend or end your benefits.

 If you’re getting vocational retraining, then it becomes more difficult to leave the state.

-You’re required to cooperate with the state by fully participating in your retraining program.
-Leaving the state without good reason and interrupting your training so much that you can’t complete your program will almost certainly be deemed to be non-cooperation.
+You are required to cooperate with the state by fully participating in your retraining program.
+Leaving the state without good reason and interrupting your training so much that you can’t complete it will almost certainly be deemed non-cooperation.
 L&I may then suspend your benefits.

 Accurate Reporting of Income or Employment Status